telefonicaid/fiware-sth-comet/doc/manuals/name-encoding.md

         case of appearing in any of the elements it would be encoded as `xxffff`.

-To ease the migration process from databases and collections of previous versions of the STH component not using the previous codification mechanism, we provide a command line tool called `sthDatabaseNameCodecTool`.
+To ease the migration process from databases and collections of previous versions of the STH component not using the previous codification mechanism, we provide a command-line tool called `sthDatabaseNameCodecTool`.

 To run the name encoding/decoding tool, please execute the following command: